nhs-ciao/ciao-poc-kent/Journal.md

 **Failure**

-The task is trying to install the pip package docker-py, but fails.
+The task is trying to install the pip package `docker-py`, but fails.
 Assume it is the same proxy issue as before with sudo user.

 Workaround.